hburden/DAT255/schedule_project_handoff.md

 Each group will have about 15 minutes to present.
 Try to use 10 mins for presentation and leave 5 mins for questions.
 You presentation should focus on:

+You going to have access to following: micro HDMI and VGA connected to projector,blackboard.
+I also recommend using some recording tool

 - What does your app do?
 - What makes it special?
 - What design decisions did you make?